 These days, it’s probably best to focus more on content marketing resources than pure blogging tips.
 Blogs today (the ones that have the resources to pay writers at least) are generally integrated into larger efforts and you need to at least understand where your work falls in within the bigger picture.
 My personal favorites are Copyblogger, and Skyword’s Content Standard.

 This is where you’ll find the 6- and 7-figure writers making their homes.
-(Yes, writers do earn that much and they aren’t even the most educated of the bunch.)
+(Yes, writers do earn that much and they aren’t even the most educated or formally skilled out there.)

 Sales letters, landing pages, email campaigns, mail campaigns, webinars…businesses make heavy use of these techniques, and if you can get good at them and prove your results, you’ll be in high demand.
 There’s an art to sales writing, both in the writing itself and understanding your goals, but anybody can learn it with some practice.